vijikarthi/flink-connectors-wiki/how-to-release.md

     1. Change `pravegaVersion` and `connectorVersion` in `gradle.properties` to the staging version.
     2. Run `./gradlew clean build`
 * After ensuring the correct working of the above mentioned procedures, Please click on the _Release button_ in the top menu bar.
-* Please do Wait, until it shows up in [Maven Central](http://central.sonatype.org/pages/ossrh-guide.html#SonatypeOSSMavenRepositoryUsageGuide-9.ActivateCentralSync).
+* Please do wait, until it shows up in [Maven Central](http://central.sonatype.org/pages/ossrh-guide.html#SonatypeOSSMavenRepositoryUsageGuide-9.ActivateCentralSync).

 ## Change the Connector version